Buying Guides By Wyatt Jenkins March 31, 2026 11 min read

 Even the best UHP winter tire performs best when maintained.
 Use these practical steps:

-• Check pressure monthly and before long trips.
-Cold weather changes tire pressure.
+• Check pressure monthly and before long trips because cold weather changes tire pressure.

-• Rotate on schedule (and based on vehicle guidance) to reduce uneven wear.
+• Rotate on schedule based on your tire and vehicle guidance to reduce uneven wear.

-• Inspect tread depth periodically.
-Worn winter tread reduces snow and wet traction.
+• Inspect tread depth often because worn winter tread reduces snow, slush, and wet traction.

-• Drive smart during break-in: New winter tires can have slightly different handling while tread settles.
+• Drive carefully during break-in because new winter tires can feel different until the tread surface settles.

 ❓ FAQ: UHP winter tires (2026)